 We’re also committed to investing and allocating resources to aid development and improve quality of life in the communities in which we live and work.
-This focus is embodied by the ‘Aurecon Cares programme in South Africa as well as projects throughout Australia, New Zealand, South-East Asia, China and the Middle East.
+We embed this focus in our projects.

 Aurecon and its people embrace the philosophy of giving back to the community by encouraging proactive involvement in the company's multiple corporate social investment initiatives and voluntary programmes.